Fat Pirate Casino

 If You Have Already Deposited

 1. Do not deposit further funds.
-Do not accept bonus offers or VIP incentives.
+Do not accept bonus offers or VIP incentives designed to extract additional deposits.

-2. Request immediate self-exclusion via email and screenshot the request.
+2. Request immediate self-exclusion via email and screenshot the request for your records.

-3. Document everything: Save screenshots of pending withdrawals, customer service chats, and verification requests.
+3. Document everything: Save screenshots of pending withdrawals, customer service chats, verification requests, and all communications.

 4. Contact your bank and request a chargeback under “services not rendered” or “fraudulent merchant.”
-Provide documentation.
+Provide documentation of withdrawal obstruction.

-5. File complaints with Trustpilot, Casino.Guru, and AskGamblers to warn other players.
+5. File complaints with Trustpilot, Casino.Guru, and AskGamblers to warn other players and create a documented record.

 Final Safety Rating: 2.1/10 (High-Risk Scam)